mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 Ka’tai: Ka’tai: ‘It is fitting’, ritual response to many formal requests.
 Layeau: Layeau: Valley.
-Lu’uifakte:Lu’uifakte: Computer information centre or library.
+Lu’uifakte:Lu’uifakte: Computer information center or library.
 Rao: Rao: Food.
 Rukta: Rukta: Dishonorable deeds, such as treachery, assassination without first declaring a war of assassins,